GBClemson/Udacity-FEND-Website-Optimization/README.md

 ### How to Access the site:
 1. go to my [Github](https://github.com/GBClemson/Udacity-FEND-Website-Optimization) repository for the project
 2. In there you will see this readme, two folders and a super simple website that links to the original and final projects.
-  * One folder named "src" is the original files and images that I was assigned for the project
+  * One folder named "src" contains the original files and images that I was assigned for the project
-  * Other folder named "dist" is the final files that I have edited with some comments showing some of the changes that were made.
+  * Other folder named "dist" contains the final files that I have edited with some comments showing some the changes that were made.
-  * The site is also being hosted by github at............................
+  * The site is also being hosted by github at: https://gbclemson.github.io/Udacity-FEND-Website-Optimization/

 ### Part 1: Optimize PageSpeed Insights score for index.html